Forefoot Pads - treating forefoot pain

 Examples of single-use general-purpose off-loading pads that would be applied directly to the foot include -

 Examples of a reusable general purpose off-loading pad include -

-Examples of general purpose off-loading pads that are inserts include -
+Examples of general-purpose off-loading pads that are also inserts include -

-Each of these pads are going to have one little advantage over another.
+Each of these pads is going to have one little advantage over another.
 For instance, one might be best used in tennis shoes and another in dress shoes.
-The inserts with general purpose off-loading pads are going to be an easy fit in most cases.
+The inserts with general-purpose off-loading pads are going to be an easy fit in most cases.
 Once the insert is in the shoe you just don't have to worry anymore.
 Makes life easy.
 If you have questions, be sure to contact our sales staff for guidance.